 Brad Dutz

 Percussionist Brad Dutz was a fixture of the Los Angeles music scene from his arrival in 1982 until his recent departure for the state of Washington.
 A versatile multi-instrumentalist, composer, and bandleader, Dutz has recorded 40 albums under his own name and appears on countless others as a partner and side-man.
-He is a rare musician who is equally at home in jazz, classical and avant-garde styles; he brings virtuosity and artistry to all musical situations, regardless of size, function, or genre.
 With eclectic influences from experimental jazz to folk music from across the globe, he is a master of a vast array of percussion instruments.

-With the release of Oktet, his first on Right Brain Records, Dutz has produced another ornate, organic and original chamber jazz collection.
+Oktet, Brad’s first release on Right Brain Records, is an ornate, organic and original chamber jazz collection.
+Listen on Spotify.

-The theme for this new album is “8”.
-Oktet is a collection of 8 octets, somehow assembled during a pandemic with a remarkable cast of accomplished players.
+The theme for Oktet is “8”.
+This collection of 8 octets was somehow assembled during a pandemic with a remarkable cast of accomplished players.
 In a sense it completes a running trilogy, with 2009’s nonet (Nine Gardeners Named Ned) and 2017’s dectet (Ted Technicians Titled Ted).
-Driven by decades’ experience and the fragility of these troubled times, Oktet may be Dutz’s finest work yet.
+Driven by decades’ experience and the fragility of these troubled times, Oktet is among Dutz’s finest work in a career with many contenders for that honor.

 Album cover art by Kaoru Mansour.